ghi-electronics/Documentation/software/tinyclr/tutorials/in-field-update.md

 The system is now ready for flash and reset `updater.FlashAndReset()`.
 It is critical that the system is not reset or power is lost during reset.
 Depending on the application size, this can take a few seconds.
 A power loss will result in a nonfunctional device that needs to be manually update.

 > [!Note]
-> When update uses external flash (QSPI) as temporary buffer, the block size must be 1K or 2K or multiple of 4K.
-Eaiser just keep 1K because the firmware and tca files are always multiple of 1K.
+> When update uses external flash (QSPI) as temporary buffer, the block size must be 1K, 2K, 4K, 8K...etc.
+We recommend using 1K as the firmware and tca files are always multiple of 1K.

 ## Memory Requirements